fdennig/NICER/README.md

 - The "/specificRoutines" and "/preOct2016" subfolders have not been considered nor yet updated for Julia 1.1.0.

 Update has been possible with the support of Frank Errikson (Berkeley), Brian Jabarian (PSE-Princeton) and Maddalena Ferranna (MIT).

+See following paper to get more information on model: https://www.pnas.org/content/112/52/15827